neelimasaini/ai-pm-Journey/doc/Exercise/zomato-synthesis.md

 Why it matters: Revealing extra delivery charges , surcharges, taxes , handling fees only at checkout page creates sudden shock for the user

-## Suspicion : Theme 5 [Kitchen capacity overload and lack of owner flex-controls ]
+## Suspicion : [Kitchen capacity overload and lack of owner flex-controls ]

 Who mentioned it: Meera, Vikram — 2/6 interviews , Vikram noting his favorite restaurants are marked "temporarily closed" every Sunday due to capacity